 With an immense amount of support on the offensive side of the plate, Masahiro Tanaka did not let the pressure of the postseason allow him to falter, in his sixth career postseason start Tanka gave up one run over five innings and struck out seven Twins before handing the ball over to Tommy Kahnle.

-The Minnesota Twins were able to accumulate six runs against a brazen Tanaka and Yankees bullpen.
+The Minnesota Twins were able to accumulate six hits against a brazen Tanaka and Yankees bullpen.
 Jorge Polanco, Nelson Cruz and Luis Arraez each reached on base with a hit but there wasn’t enough power to surpass the Yankees on the scoreboard.

 Twins manager Rocco Baldelli isn’t losing faith in his teams abilities to overcome a 0-2 hole, his confidence resides in the Twins’ history to come back when their backs are up against a wall.
 “We rely on ourselves.
 We pick ourselves up.
 We’ve done a great job with that all year long.”
 Baldelli reassured, “Any sort of stretch where things aren’t going well, that’s fine.
 We’re going to deal with that, and we’re going to be perfectly okay.”